N4V33NB0S3/N4V33NB0S3/README.md

 ## About Me
 I am a Network Operation Centre (NOC) Engineer, with a passion for cybersecurity and ethical hacking.
 With a strong foundation in networking and certifications like **CCNA**, I am constantly enhancing my skillset in offensive security and penetration testing.
 I thrive in Capture The Flag (CTF) competitions and have ranked in the **top 1% on TryHackMe**.
 I’m currently working toward **Certified Ethical Hacker (CEH)** certification.

 After completing my **B.E. in Mechanical Engineering** in 2017 and exploring various career options, I found my true passion in **cybersecurity**.
-I have embraced this exciting field and am now pursuing an **MCA in Cybersecurity** at Jain University to further deepen my expertise.
+I have embraced this exciting field and am now pursuing an **MCA in Cybersecurity**  to further deepen my expertise.

 ## Technical Skills